 The weekly benefit for Paid Family and Medical Leave is the dollar amount a covered employee will receive from ESD while claiming these benefits.
 The dollar amount is capped at $1,000 with a minimum of $100 and is a calculated percentage of the employee's gross wages.back to top

 Washington's Paid Family and Medical Leave Program is organized as an insurance program with the cost of premiums split between employers and employees.
 Beginning on Jan.
-1, 2019, employers will either collect Paid Family and Medical Leave premiums from employee paychecks or choose to cover their employee's share of the premium on their behalf.
-The initial premium will be .4% and can be adjusted annually after 2020 by ESD, according to rules in statute.
+1, 2019, employers began collecting Paid Family and Medical Leave premiums from employee paychecks or chose to cover their employee's share of the premium on their behalf.
+The initial premium is 0.4 percent and can be adjusted annually after 2020 by ESD, according to rules in statute.

 Read more on calculating and paying premiums.back to top

-Voluntary plans may be an option for an employer who wants to operate their own paid family and/or medical leave programs.
+Voluntary plans may be an option for an employer who wants to operate their own paid family or medical leave programs.
 Employers must apply and be approved to operate a voluntary plan.
-For the first three years of a voluntary plan’s existence, reapproval is required every year.
-After three years, reapproval is required only if the employer makes changes to the plan.
 More information is available on our voluntary plan page.back to top